Corfu Channel incident: History

 At approximately 4:16 p.m., while towing, Volage also struck a mine and sustained heavy damage.
-Ships' bows were completely blown off and adverse weather conditions in the straits made the towing effort exceedingly difficult with all ships sailing stern-first, but after twelve hours of effort all ships managed to reach the Corfu harbour.
-Eighty-four men died and forty-two were injured in the incident.
+The ship's bow was completely blown off and adverse weather conditions in the straits made the towing effort exceedingly difficult with all ships sailing stern-first, but after twelve hours of effort all ships managed to reach the Corfu harbour.
+Forty-four men died and forty-two were injured in the incident.

 Between thirty-two and forty-three of the dead are estimated to have belonged to the crew of Saumarez.
-The Saumarez was damaged beyond repair while the damage to Volage was repairable.
+Saumarez was damaged beyond repair while the damage to Volage was repairable.
 The Albanian coastal batteries did not fire during this incident and an Albanian Navy ship approached the scene flying the Albanian flag and a white flag.
 The mines were allegedly laid by Yugoslavian Navy minelayers Mljet and Meljine on Albanian request, around 20 October 1946.

 The British Minister of Pensions at the time of the incident awarded full military pensions to the disabled and to the widows of the dead.

-The third and final incident occurred on 12–13 November 1946 when the Royal Navy carried out an additional mine sweeping operation in the Corfu channel, codenamed Operation Retail.
-Under the direction of the Allied Commander-in-Chief Mediterranean the mine-sweeping operation took place within Albanian territorial waters, but without authorisation by the Albanian government, and had the additional purpose of using the mines as corpora delicti to prove that the British were acting in self defence by attempting to clear hazards to navigation.
+The third and final incident occurred on 12–13 November 1946 when the Royal Navy carried out an additional mine sweeping operation in the Corfu channel, codenamed "Operation Retail".
+Under the direction of the Allied Commander-in-Chief Mediterranean the minesweeping operation took place within Albanian territorial waters, but without authorisation by the Albanian government, and had the additional purpose of using the mines as corpora delicti to prove that the British were acting in self defence by attempting to clear hazards to navigation.